keruald/keruald/database/README.md

 ### MockDatabaseEngine

-The mock database is a simple implementation of the blackhole engine as mocking service to use when you want to return a deterministic response to known queries.
+The mock database is a simple implementation of the black hole engine as mocking service to use when you want to return a deterministic response to known queries.